DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-cielo.md

 * Improves the sales conversion rate;
 * Increases security in transactions;
-* It is integrated with Checkout Cielo, versatile and easy.<br>
+* It is integrated with Checkout Cielo, versatile and easy.
 <br>
 **How to use Pix in Checkout Cielo?**